 A video of police personnel lathi-charging a group of people is viral on social media.
-It has been claimed that a new law has been introduced in Uttar Pradesh that forbids Muslims from offering Namaz in public.
-Twitter user Renuka Jain shared the video with the same claim.
-(Archive link)
+It has been claimed that people offering namaz in public in Banaras were beaten by cops.

 No namaz on roads.
 We need more yogi in India pic.twitter.com/rWe4JiCpPd